Skip to main content

 Frequently asked questions

-What is a Iced Herbal Tea?
+What is an Iced Herbal Tea?

 The Iced Herbal Tea is a punch made with 4 ingredients, traditionally served in a Highball Glass.
 It is a non-alcoholic drink.
-A standard serving contains approximately 37 calories.

-How strong is a Iced Herbal Tea?
+How strong is an Iced Herbal Tea?

 The strength of Iced Herbal Tea depends on the exact measures and spirits used.
 Check the individual ingredient quantities in the recipe above for a precise estimate.